DrMarkusVoss/pumla/README.md

 you have fast previews of the `.puml` and markdown files.

 ### System Requirements
-- currently `pumla` works only on Unix-like systems like Linux, Unix, Raspbian/Raspberry Pi OS and MacOS (I didn't do the file paths handling in a way that it works across Windows and Unix platform.
-It is proven to run on my Macbook (Catalina) with Python 3.8.2  and Raspberry Pi 3 with Python 3.7.3.
+- currently `pumla` supports only Unix-like systems like Linux, Unix, Raspbian/Raspberry Pi OS and MacOS.
+I didn't do the file paths handling in a way that it works across Windows and Unix platform, as I also do not have a Windows test platform at hand anymore.
+It is proven to run on my Macbook (Mojave) with Python 3.8.2 and Raspberry Pi 3 with Python 3.7.3.

 ### `pumla` Architecture
 The `pumla` Architecture is also documented using `pumla`.